guivlat/odin-landing-page/README.md

 # odin-landing-page
-Create an entire web page from a design
+Create an entire web page from a design.